TimTheTerrible/check_secgrp/README.md

 # check_secgrp
-A simply Python/boto script to check for wide-open security groups in AWS
+A simple Nagios plugin using Python/boto to check for wide-open security groups in AWS